mnguye49/finalProject/SRS.md

   * **Rationale:** So that payments can processed properly, the business gets paid for its work,  and so that all deliveries arrive at the correct location.
   * **Testing:** After placing an order, we should expect for a form to appear asking the user for their information and if any of the required information is missing, the site should not continue with the order until it is filled in.

+* **REQ-5:**
+  * **Description:** The website's backend should be able to store the user's account information into a database system and remember it when a user tries to log in.
+  * **Priority:** 2
+  * **Rationale:** So that users can properly log into their accounts and the website can keep track of who is ordering in order to give rewards and so that no repeat emails are in the database.
+  * **Testing:** We can try making an account with using the same email as another account to see if we are allowed to proceed with the registration or not.
+If the program is working properly we should get a promt stating that the email is already being used and to use a different one.

 ## Constraints

 In this section, you should list any constraints that you have for the project.
 Each group member must supply at least two constraints.
 These can be constraints on the project itself, the software system, or the stakeholders.
 Constraints can be anything that limits the scope of the project.
 For example, that this project's template code is written using Flask and Python constitutes a constraint on the backend of the project.
 Constraints can also be things like the required timeline of the project.
 Be creative.

+* Due to some group members having limited knowledge of Html and Javascript, it may take them some time to get the website to look and function like intended.
+* Getting the rewards system to work considering that it adds additional information that has to be processed (like how many orders are needed for the next reward) and how to have the user's name already filled in on the order form.
+* Getting the authentication process to work, checking if a pre-existing email is entered into the system and the backend of the system remebering to store and remeber any information entered.

 ## Use Cases